Slack pings, client emails, subcontractor texts… it’s enough to drive anyone crazy. Stop the communication madness and make a Gantt chart.

 - And bars that show when each task should begin and end

-Of course, more complex projects require more complex Gantt charts.
+Of course, more complex projects, such as the construction of large urban infrastructures or complex software engineering services, require more complex Gantt charts.

 The Gantt chart example below takes things a step further by dividing activities into smaller tasks.